mouldimus/notes/HTML_Concepts.md

 ### Ordered Lists of Values

-An “ordered list of values” is just that – a collection of values.
+An "ordered list of values" is just that - a collection of values.
 Again, these values can be any type of data that the language JavaScript can represent.
 This is data like text, decimal numbers, integers, true/false data, etc.

 In JSON, ordered lists of values are written in this manner: